JWT890/Bash-RMF/README.md

 risk_man_strategy creates a risk management strategy based on tolerance, acceptance, and communication

 Categorize:
 infotype.sh and autotypescan.sh satisifies NIST SP 800-160

+Select:
+contin_monit.sh script creates a Continous Monitoring document to define/select a strategy regarding monitoring
+control_base.sh script creates a Controls Baseline document determined by asking the user to select which baseline they want to have from either NIST, CIS, or ISO